 Bahamut’s Presence (Su)

 At 1st level, the draconian can raise the morale of allies increasing their combat prowess both physically and magically with this dragon power.
 As a move action, the draconian can grant all allies a +1 morale bonus to saving throws against charm and fear effects and a +1 bonus to attack and damage rolls.
 At 5th level, and every six cleric levels thereafter, this bonus increases by 1, to a maximum of 4 at 17th level.
 At 12th level, this dragon power can be activated as a swift action.
-This dragon power is an aura effect and stays in effect and its bonus stacks with other dragon powers.
-This effect ends if the draconian is ever killed, paralyzed, stunned, or knocked unconscious.
+This dragon power is a 20-foot aura effect which stays in effect and its bonus stacks with other dragon powers.
+This ability lasts for a number of rounds equal to 3 + his Charisma modifier and also ends if the draconian is ever killed, paralyzed, stunned, or knocked unconscious.

 Bahamut’s Wings (Su)